35+ Best fiction books of all time with buy online links

 Buy The Body in Question by Jill Ciment

-13. Disappearing Earth By Julia Phillips
+13. Disappearing Earth fiction book By Julia Phillips

 Disappearing Earth by Julia Phillips is quite a remarkable best fiction novel.
 At the centre of the books, there is a missing person mystery, but no one should go into it expecting a typical mystery.
 Here, Phillips begins on the remote peninsula of Kamchatka, in the city of Petropavlovsk-Kamchatsky, with two young girls accepting a ride home from a stranger and then missing.
 The need to know the fate of the girls offers an immediate emotional tug, but for the several different stories that follow, their absence often hovers in the background.
 Well, it’s a must-read fiction book for the book lovers.